jpmorganchase/Phantom/docs/api/agents.rst

 Agents
 ======

-Phantom has two base agent classes, :class:`Agent` and :class:`RLAgent`.
+Phantom has two base agent classes, :class:`Agent` and :class:`StrategicAgent`.
 All user implemented agent classes should be derived from one of these two classes.

 Depending on which methods are implemented / properties set, agents can have differing